Evan Mobley‘s name continues to surface in trade speculation, particularly in hypothetical scenarios involving Bucks star Giannis Antetokounmpo.

 Wade, Ellis, Strus among players to watch

-No matter, the Cavaliers face several roster decisions as they navigate another summer deep into luxury-tax territory.
+No matter, the Cavs face several roster decisions as they navigate another summer deep into luxury-tax territory.

-Wade is scheduled to become a free agent and could draw interest from teams seeking a versatile defender who can sometimes stretch the floor.
-The Cavs have long valued Wade’s contributions, but matching a sizable outside offer could prove challenging.
+Wade is scheduled to become a free agent and could draw interest from teams seeking a versatile defender who can stretch the floor.
+As Wild pointed out, the Cavaliers have long valued Wade’s contributions, though matching a sizable outside offer could become difficult depending on the market.

-Meanwhile, Max Strus remains under contract through next season, though his $16.6 million salary could make him a name to watch if the Cavs seek additional financial flexibility.
+Wild also mentioned Strus as a potential name to monitor.
+While Strus remains under contract through next season, his salary could make him a consideration if Cleveland decides it needs additional financial flexibility.

 Looking for the latest NBA Insider News & Rumors?